 Take Your Kettlebell Training to a New Level

 Few tools are as versatile and portable as the kettlebell.
-Whether you’re a trainer or fitness enthusiast the kettlebell should have a place in your training for the results it can deliver in less time.
+Whether you’re a trainer or fitness enthusiast, the kettlebell should have a place in your training for the results it can deliver.

-Whether you decide to use your kettlebell to supplement your training or as a stand-alone tool you will gather the exact system on how to do so.
+Whether you decide to use your kettlebell to supplement the training you already do, or as a stand-alone tool, there’s a system that can help you get the most out of it.

-The Kettlebell Specialist Course was created to give the user a simple, powerful approach to learning and teaching proper kettlebell use.
+The Kettlebell Specialist Course was created to give the user a simple, powerful approach to learning and teaching proper kettlebell techniques.